iillaann/cherri/README.md

+## the content in this doc is outdated except for the checklist

 # breeze.
 an indev ubg project made in astro because:
 1. i haven't used astro in so long and needed to exercise my skills